NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Introduction

 \section{Introduction}

-With Large Language Models (LLMs) demonstrating remarkable capabilities in various aspects of software development~\cite{Di2023CodeFuse13BAP, Yang2025Qwen3TR, Wang2024RLCoderRL, Guo2024DeepSeekCoderWT, REPOFUSE, Rozire2023CodeLO, Ding2024VulnerabilityDW,codefuse2025samplemattersleveragingmixtureofexperts}, AI-powered development tools such as GitHub Copilot~\cite{copilot}, Cursor~\cite{cursor} and Zeta~\cite{zeta} are revolutionizing modern software development workflows by leveraging LLMs for code editing tasks~\cite{Wang2021CodeT5IU, Zhang2022CoditT5PF, GRACE, wei2024coeditor, Liu2024CoEdPilotRC}.
-Empirical studies further highlight that code editing, which includes activities such as modifying~\cite{li2024instructcoderinstructiontuninglarge, guo2025codeeditorbenchevaluatingcodeediting}, refactoring, and maintaining existing code, is one of the most frequent and critical activities throughout the lifecycle of a software project~\cite{6693078}.
+With Large Language Models (LLMs) demonstrating remarkable capabilities in various aspects of software development~\cite{Di2023CodeFuse13BAP, qwen3technicalreport, Wang2024RLCoderRL, Guo2024DeepSeekCoderWT, REPOFUSE, Rozire2023CodeLO, Ding2024VulnerabilityDW,codefuse2025samplemattersleveragingmixtureofexperts}, AI-powered development tools such as GitHub Copilot~\cite{copilot}, Cursor~\cite{cursor} and Zeta~\cite{zeta} are revolutionizing modern software development workflows by leveraging LLMs for code editing tasks~\cite{Wang2021CodeT5IU, Zhang2022CoditT5PF, GRACE, wei2024coeditor, Liu2024CoEdPilotRC}.
+Empirical studies further highlight that code editing, which includes activities such as modifying~\cite{Li2023InstructCoderIT, guo2025codeeditorbenchevaluatingcodeediting}, refactoring, and maintaining existing code, is one of the most frequent and critical activities throughout the lifecycle of a software project~\cite{6693078}.
+In particular, code completion task can be formally regarded as a restricted instance of code editing, constrained to insertions immediately following the cursor position within a partially written syntactic construct (e.g., statement, expression, or function body).
 The importance of efficient and accurate code editing cannot be overstated, as it directly impacts the productivity and quality of software development.